Skip to Content

 A ranger recommended the carriage roads around Witch Hole, which you access from the parking lot at Hulls Cove visitors center, as flatter and easier for kids.
 And we had a good time doing that loop ride one afternoon.

 It’s not a long ride but it took us about two hours because there are several places to stop.
-We paused to look at the ponds , admire a beaver lodge and to explore beneath the Duck Brook Bridge.
+We paused to look at the ponds, admire a beaver lodge and to explore beneath the Duck Brook Bridge.
 We stopped when we saw a couple picking something on the side of the road and found ourselves in a field of low-growing wild blueberries.
 We picked and ate our fill and then rode on.

-The area you access from Brown Mountain Carriage Road Trailhead on the opposite side of this part of the park but has hills but not the mountains you find in the center.
+The area you access from Brown Mountain Carriage Road Trailhead on the opposite side of this part of the park has hills but not the mountains you find in the center.

-If you don’t bring your own bikes there are a handful of outfitters in town.
+If you don’t bring your own bike, there are a handful of outfitters in town.
 Bar Harbor Bicycle Shop on Cottage Street fixed my flat and they were very nice.
 If you don’t want to bike from town into the park, ask about a bike rack, or take the bicycle express from the Village Green to Eagle Lake.

 You can rent e-bikes in town, too.
 Just be aware that only the pedal-assist (class 1) kind is allowed on the carriage roads and the speed limit is 20 mph.